rkh/almost-sinatra/README.md

     they’re not artists, just kids who don’t want their food to touch." - _why

 A Sinatra implementation in less than 10 lines.
-Dependencies: Tilt and Rack (like Sinatra) and [Backports](https://github.com/marcandre/backports/).
+Dependencies: Tilt and Rack (like Sinatra).
 Only works on Ruby 1.9.

 Features: